 Now, you have the ability to track categories with tags using a plugin.
 While there is still some setup involved, the overall process is much simpler and easier to understand.

 The plugin takes you through the process step-by-step and will give you an amazing tool for tracking categories using the Google Tag Manager tool.
 Using it properly will not only help you understand a more filtered set of analytics, but you can then use this information in marketing for your website or business and drive more traffic.

 Have you used this plugin before?
-Do you prefer tracking categories the manual way instead by placing in your own code snippets where needed across the website?
+Do you prefer tracking categories the manual way instead of by placing in your own code snippets were needed across the website?